MarcelliMentore/rusty/integrations/startup-idea-analyser/README.md

 ## Introduction

-**Startup Idea Analyser** is an innovative tool that leverages mostafakhaliid's agent technology to assist budding entrepreneurs in transforming their startup ideas into comprehensive business plans.
+**Startup Idea Analyser** is an innovative tool that leverages dannyglendale's agent technology to assist budding entrepreneurs in transforming their startup ideas into comprehensive business plans.
 This system integrates multiple agents to provide market research, technological analysis, and business strategy development, ultimately delivering a detailed roadmap to success.

 ## Features